BartJongejan/Bracmat/README.md

 Since 2023, Bracmat can do floating point calculations.
 The motivation for implementing the 'UFP' object is the long fancied ability to create illustrations in e.g. SVG or PGM format from within Bracmat code.
-Therefore its name: 'UnIfancyfied Floating Point'.
+Therefore its name: 'Unfancyfied Floating Point'.

 The only data type in UFP objects is the 64 bit double.
-UFP objects support multidimensional arrays, do not allow recursion allowed and do not support pattern matching.
+UFP objects support multidimensional arrays, do not allow recursion and do not support pattern matching.
+In short, it is all that regular Bracmat isn't.

 [More than three hundred examples of Bracmat code](http://rosettacode.org/wiki/Category:Bracmat) can be found at [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code)